Short Description

 Trend description for A3

-Population-weighted annual mean concentrations of PM2.5 in England have fallen from 12.1 μg per m3 in 2011 to 7.4 μg per m3 in 2021, a decrease of 39% over the latest 10 years for which data are available.
+Population-weighted annual mean concentrations of PM2.5 in England have fallen from 12.1 micrograms per cubic metre (μg per m3) in 2011 to 7.8 μg per m3 in 2022, a decrease of 35.6% over the latest 11 years for which data are available.

 Assessment of change

-Concentrations of PM2.5 have shown a decrease (improvement) over the short-term assessment period.
-The time series is not yet long enough to make a trend assessment over the medium and long-term time periods.
-This assessment does not consider whether improvement is on a sufficient scale for meeting any targets.
+Concentrations of PM2.5 have shown a decrease (improvement) over the short and medium-term assessment periods.
+The time series is not yet long enough to make a trend assessment over the long-term time period.
+This assessment does not consider whether these improvements are on a sufficient scale for meeting any targets.
 Assessment of progress towards the Environment Act PM2.5 targets is based on measured data only and information on this can be found on the UK-Air website.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background page.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results pages.